thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
   The final prep was/is upon us!
-We were incredibly tight to the deadline so we&#8217;re doing this one post hoc&#8230;
+We were incredibly tight to the deadline so we're doing this one post hoc...
 </div>

 <div>